|Here is an update since our last email on November 3, 2019.

 - Learn about the Candidates: PVrrg (Palos Verdes Residents for Responsible Government) has posed ten questions to each of the six candidates and the answers are here.

-- Come to the Candidates Forum on November 21 from 7-9pm: PVrrg (Palos Verdes Residents for Responsible Government ) is hosting a Candidates Forum at PVE City Council Chambers (340 Palos Verdes Drive West, PVE) on that date, and will be posting full video of the event on their website (click here for more info)
+- Come to the Candidates Forum sponsored by the League of Women Voters on December 11th from 6:30 pm – 8:30 pm at PVE City Council Chambers (340 Palos Verdes Drive West, PVE).
+PVrrg (Palos Verdes Residents for Responsible Government) will be posting a full video of the event on their website (click here for more info)

 - Learn about the issues: Click here.